ShotaDeguchi/DN_PINN/README.md

 <!--
 This is a TensorFlow implementation of Dynamically Normalized Physics-Informed Neural Networks, described in our paper:

-Shota Deguchi, Mitsuteru Asai: [Dynamic & norm-based weights to normalize imbalance in back-propagated gradients of physics-informed neural networks](link), ..., 2023.
+Shota Deguchi, Mitsuteru Asai: Dynamic & norm-based weights to normalize imbalance in back-propagated gradients of physics-informed neural networks, *Journal of Physics Communications*, 2023 (doi: [doi](link))
 -->

 This is a TensorFlow implementation of Dynamically Normalized Physics-Informed Neural Networks, described in our [paper]():